NIC-Brian-Org/dgl-113-2024wi-a1/README.md

 - `guestName` containing the name of the guest; use the `prompt(...)` function like in the demonstration to ask the user to enter the guest name.
+- `guestMessage` containing the subheading for the page, like `Guest: Adam Smith`;
+  this will be a string expression using `guestName`
 - `numberOfNights` containing the number of nights of the hotel stay; use the `parseInt(prompt(...))` functions like in the demonstration to ask the user to enter the number of nights for their stay and to convert their response to an integer